On the Misuse of Religious Language

 Why can’t the hedonist just enjoy his sensory states without glorifying them?
 Equivalently, why can’t he admit that there is something beyond him without attempting to drag it down to his level?
 But no!
 He wants to have it both ways: he wants both sensuous indulgence and spirituality.
 He wants sensuality to be a spiritual experience and spirituality to be as easy of access as sensuous enjoyment.

-One response to “On the Misuse of Religious Language”
+One thought on “On the Misuse of Religious Language”

 Leave a Reply